leikareipa/ths-web-dosbox/README.md

 The `title` property gives a string to be shown in the browser's title bar while running this program.

 The `run` property sets the command to be executed in DOSBox to run the program.
+Multiple commands can be given as an array.

 ## Running a container